lynkos/blog/_posts/2025-03-19-play-windows-games.md

 mv -i "$MVK_DYLIB" "$WINE_LIB"
 ```
 {: .nolineno }

+Execute the command in [Allow Wine to run](2025-03-19-play-windows-games.md#allow-wine-to-run) so it runs properly.

 ### Install Steam
 > Make sure the Windows version of Steam is located in your `Downloads` folder before installing